 - Serve hot with roti or rice.

-NOTE: This post was updated on September 2nd, 2013 with new pictures.
+NOTE: This post was updated on September 2nd, 2013 with new pictures and writeup.
 No changes were made to the recipe.

 Enjoy…..and have a wonderful day! 😎